magento/devdocs/guides/v2.2/contributor-guide/contributing.md

 ## Squash commits {#squash-commits}

 Sometimes your pull request may have more than one commit (the main commit, then changes to it after review, etc).
-The good practice is to deliver only consistent commits that bring finalized functional parts/bugfixes.
-In that case, all intermediate commits like "static test fix", "typo fix", "minor refactoring" should be squashed into one consistent commit.
-Try to squash all commits into as fewer as possible when you have finished your work on a pull request in order to clean up its history.
-There's no requirement to have only one commit per PR.
-However, the intermediate commits in most cases bring no value into the commits history, that's why it's a good idea to keep the history clean and useful.
+A good practice is to deliver commits that bring finalized, functional parts/bugfixes.
+In that case, all intermediate commits like "static test fix", "typo fix", "minor refactoring" should be squashed into a single commit.
+This helps keep a clean history and makes the repo easier to read.
+There is no requirement to have only one commit per PR.
+However, the intermediate commits in most cases bring no value into the commits history, which is why it is a good to keep the history clean and useful.

 ## Magento contributor assistant {#contributor-assist}